It's About Time: Temporal References in Emergent Communication: Architectures

 \subsection{\basen Agent}

 In common with other approaches \citep{kharitonov_egg_2019,chaabouni_anti-efficient_2019,auersperger_defending_2022}, each of the \basen sender and receiver agents are constructed around a single LSTM \citep{hochreiter_long_1997}.
-First, the sender's LSTM (\cref{fig: arch-sender-base-lstm}) receives each target and distractor set individually, processing each object separately.
+First, the sender's LSTM receives each target and distractor set individually, processing each object separately.
 The result is the initial hidden state for the message generation LSTM.
 For message generation, the same method is followed as used in previous work \citep{kharitonov_egg_2019}, and messages are generated character by character, using the Gumbel-Softmax trick \citep{jang_categorical_2017}.
-These messages are then passed to the receiver, an overview of which is shown in \cref{fig: arch-receiver-base-lstm}.
-The receiver's architecture contains an object embedding linear layer and a message processing LSTM, similar to the most commonly used architecture from the EGG framework \citep{kharitonov_egg_2019}.
+These messages are then passed to the receiver.
+The receiver's architecture contains an object embedding linear layer and a message processing LSTM, similar to the most commonly used architecture \citep{kharitonov_egg_2019}.
 In the receiver agent, a hidden state is computed for each message by the LSTM.
 This output is combined with the output of the object embedding linear layer to create the referential game object prediction.
+The architecture diagram for the \basen agent is available in \cref{apx: arch details}, \cref{fig: arch-base-lstm}.